 The equilibrium price is the price at which the quantity demanded is equal to the quantity of commodities supplied.
 The point where the demand curve meets the supply curve is called the equilibrium position or equilibrium point.

 The quantity demanded and supplied equilibrium price is called equilibrium quantity.
 Under this condition, both producers (suppliers)and consumers (buyers) can be satisfied:

 there will be no pressure on price.
 Market equilibrium can be explained better by a schedule

 A typical example of Market demand and supply schedule on price determination

 lets us take a look at the demand and supply schedule for Yam

 |(N) 25 20 15 10 5||(kg) 20 40 60 80 100||(kg) 100 80 60 40 20|

 From the table and the graph above.
 It is that at 6 15.00, 60 kg of yam was demanded and 60kg of yam was equally supplied.
-6 1500 is the equilibrium price while 60kg equilibrium quantity and the point of intersection between supply curve and demand called equilibrium point.
+6 1500 is the equilibrium price while 60kg equilibrium quantity and the point of intersection between the supply curve and demand are called the equilibrium point.

 Shortage, surplus and equilibrium price

 Price tends towards the level which equates and demand.